tlwilliams895/gis-devops/docs/_sources/studios/launchcart-rest/index.rst.txt

 Add a ``new`` parameter to the ``GET /api/items`` endpoint.
 Note that this should work **in conjunction** with the ``price`` parameter, so that one, both, or neither can be used when querying the resource.

-.. note:: Since you'll be adding a new field to `Item`

 .. hint::

     You'll need to create one or more new query methods in `ItemRepository`.
 You might find the documentation on Spring Data JPA `query creation <https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.query-methods.query-creation>`_ helpful for this.